bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 ### Downloading a theme
-Data attributes will work on any theme.
-For this tutorial, we will be adding data attributes to the Cornerstone theme.
+Data attributes work on any theme.
+For this tutorial, we will add data attributes to the Cornerstone theme.
 If you do not already have a local copy of Cornerstone on your machine, see [Downloading a theme](/stencil-docs/installing-stencil-cli/live-previewing-a-theme#downloading-a-theme).

 If you would like to implement data attributes on your custom theme and do not already have a copy of your custom theme downloaded, see our support article on [The BigCommerce Theme Marketplace](https://support.bigcommerce.com/s/article/The-Bigcommerce-Themes-Marketplace?language=en_US).